 The next time I visited, I was shocked to see every ash tree on our property dead or dying, many snapped off mid-trunk.
 The emerald ash borer had arrived.
 Actually, it was likely already there when I initially mentioned it to my family.

-Yes, the Asian giant hornet gets the hype, but the emerald ash borer is much scarier.
+Yes, the northern giant hornet gets the hype, but the emerald ash borer is much scarier.
 It’s completely unlike the hornet.
 It’s so small and cryptic you might never see one.
 Infested trees remain asymptomatic for several years, so you don’t even know it’s around until it’s too late.